 "Allen," said Faber, mournfully and softly, "why do you shun to repeat my words - soul to soul?"
+"Ay, ay - I understand.
+Those words mean that you - my hope is weaker than it was."

 "Ay, ay - I understand.
 Those words mean that you have resigned all hope that Lilian's life will linger here, when her mind comes back in full consciousness; I know well that last lightning flash and the darkness which swallows it up!"